Pacific AIDS Network Society

 Pacific AIDS Network

-The Board has always recognized that as a result of the 2013 update to the mandate, changes would be needed to PAN’s governance structures to ensure consistency with inclusion principles of GIPA/MIPA, the HCV Manifesto, and Nothing About Us Without Us.
+The Board has always known that with the 2013 update to the mandate, changes would be needed to PAN’s governance structures to ensure consistency with inclusion principles of GIPA/MIPA, the HCV Manifesto, and Nothing About Us Without Us.
 Additionally, it’s critical that Indigenous organizations have a designated voice, consistent with community respect and Truth and Reconciliation principles.
 As we approach the end of our current strategic plan, and as we make the transition to the new Societies Act, this is an opportune time.

-Thank you in advance for engaging with us over the coming months, and for your participation at the upcoming AGM!
+Since January we have been presenting a monthly series of blog posts providing perspectives from across the network – staff, Governance Committee members, people living with HIV, and community members.
+Thank you for engaging with us over these discussions, and for your participation at the upcoming AGM!
 To help support this discussion, we have also created a gateway where people can ask questions and/or request to be contacted by a member of the PAN Governance Committee: [email protected]

 January: Happy New Year’s Resolutions